Parallel OctoMapping: A Scalable Framework for Enhanced Path Planning in Autonomous Navigation: DISCUSSION

 Evaluation considers a broad set of metrics.
 Across the above scenes, multiple point cloud sizes, and multiple resolutions, we measure OctoMap build time, octree to OGM projection time, and navigability differences relative to a standard OGM baseline.
 Planning performance is also reported across resolutions and scenarios, including pathfinding success rate, search time, and path length under multiple search-based planning methods, with an additional experiment evaluating the impact of the threshold on success rate.

-Beyond theoretical analysis, consistency between the proposed POMP build and the standard serial implementation is verified both analytically and empirically.
+To verify consistency with the standard serial implementation, we examine the proposed POMP construction procedure from both analytical and empirical perspectives.
 In particular, we compare the resulting data structures and validate point cloud assignments at the node level to confirm equivalence.
 To demonstrate construction efficiency, we further benchmark against state-of-the-art tree based structure building methods, where our approach consistently achieves faster build time.